-It’s time for another installment of AFV News from around the Net.
-Click on the headline to read the full article.
+Another installment of AFV news from around the web.
+Click in the headline to go to the full article.